BenjaminGuzman/SpineWare/README.md

 ### Timer to let you know you've been working hard and need break:

-- The program has 3 types of breaks:
+- SpineWare has 3 types of breaks:
   + **micro break**: To relax the eyes and move a little.
-Sometimes while we've been working hard for a long time we blink less than usual and don't move much.
-This will remind you to do so.
+When you've been working hard for a long time you blink less than usual and stress your eyes.
+This will remind you to avoid doing so.
   + **rest break**: To stretch your muscles.
 You need to move from time to time to avoid atrophying your muscular and bone structure.
   + **day break**: To stop working.
 It is good you are passionate about your job but still, you have to rest and sleep.

+When it's time for a break, a notification will show up in the corner you selected in the configuration.
+The notification will look like this

 ![Break notification image](media/break_notification.png)

+Notifications and breaks configuration

 ![Breaks configuration image](media/breaks_config.png)

-- Each break can have configured hooks that can be executed when a break ends/starts.
+Each break can have configured hooks that can be executed when the break starts or ends.

-This feature is specifically useful to remind you with a sound (along with a notification) to take a break or play music while you're taking the break.
+This feature is specifically useful to remind you with a sound (along with the notification) to take a break or play music while you're taking the break.

 **A hook can be configured to execute commands too!**